-The Registered Retirement Savings Plan (RRSP) provides Canadians with a practical way to save for retirement.
+The Registered Retirement Savings Plan (RRSP) provides Canadians a practical way to save for retirement.

 RRSPs have various rules that govern how they are administered.
-Generally, you can make a withdrawal from your RRSP account at any time; however, depending on the situation, there are usually tax consequences, and you could also lose your RRSP contribution room.
+Generally, you can withdraw from your RRSP account at any time; however, depending on the situation, there are usually tax consequences, and you could also lose your RRSP contribution room.

 Below I cover the withdrawal rules you should know and how to withdraw RRSP funds without paying taxes.

 RRSP Withdrawal Rules

 While RRSP funds are supposed to be one of your key sources of income in retirement, there are certainly other potential ways to spend the money…at any time.

 Whenever you withdraw money from your RRSP account, the amount is added to your income and taxed immediately using specific withholding tax rates.

 There are two ways to borrow money from your RRSP tax-free through the home buyers’ and lifelong learning plans (more on these in a bit).